-How to Build a Removable Interior Storm Window
+How to Build an Interior Storm Window

 This post may contain affiliate links and/or advertisements, which means that Homestead How-To earns advertising fees or commissions if you click on a link or make a purchase.
 As an Amazon Affiliate, we earn commission on qualified purchases.
 Visit our affiliate disclosure page to learn more.
 The views expressed by authors on this site are based on their experiences only; Homestead-How To in no way provides any warranty, expressed or implied, toward the content of these articles.
 Please use at your own risk.

 Add these simple instructions for building removable interior storm windows (or “window insert”) to your energy efficiency checklist this winter!

 One of the best things you can do to improve the efficiency of your home and save costs on heating is to improve the insulation value of your windows.
 This is especially true in older houses, or in those that were built more quickly without an eye for energy efficiency.

 If purchasing new energy efficient windows isn’t in your budget, you might consider installing storm windows on the outside of your existing windows to add another layer of heat retention and cold blocking.
 But even a storm window can be cost-prohibitive and complicated to install.